Introduction to Scottish Country Dancing

 What is it?

 Scottish Country Dancing is a popular worldwide form of social dancing.
-The dances are danced in sets, normally of three or four couples, and danced a number of times through so everyone has a turn at each position.
+See What Is Scottish Country Dancing, Anyway? for a very good description.
+The dances are danced in groups called sets, normally of three or four couples, and danced a number of times through so everyone has a turn at each position.
 There are both fast and slow dances and overall it is fun with a bit of grace.
 It is called 'Country' to distinguish it from Highland Dancing which is more for exhibition and has competitions.

 Go to top Go to menu